Minimum Unit Pricing

 Bolt’s Minimum Unit Pricing (MUP) eLearning Module is designed to give staff a comprehensive understanding of how the MUP legislation works and what it means for them – what do they need to do to remain compliant and competitive.

 Fully online and interactive, accessible 24/7 on any device, and with no time limits, thanks to Bolt’s state-of-the-art learning management system.
-A certificate can be downloaded upon successful completion of the eLearning module.
+A certificate can be downloaded upon the successful completion of the eLearning module.

 This module covers the key information surrounding MUP included in the Alcohol (Minimum Pricing) (Scotland) Act 2012.